Online Master of Science in Health Services Administration

 State Authorization for Online Students

 In recent years, the federal government has emphasized the need for universities and colleges to comply with the distance education laws of each state.
-Out-of-state students intending to enroll in this program should visit the State Authorization page to verify the status of UM-Flint with their state.
+Out-of-state students intending to enroll in this program should visit the State Authorization page to verify UM-Flint’s status with their state.

 Degree Admission Options